Daphne Deckers: Author

 In 1993 Deckers wrote columns for Veronicablad.
 Not long after she was asked to write a weekly column for a newspaper in Limburg.
 At the end of 1994, she began writing a weekly column for Viva.
 Then in 1999, she combined all of these columns and wrote the book De Echte Deckers (1999).
 After the publishing of her book, she continued writing a weekly column for the De Telegraaf.
 She bundled these columns into two books: Opwaartse drukte (2002) and Decksels (2005).
 Today she continues to write a weekly column for the De Telegraaf and she also writes columns for Reader's Digest.

 Deckers has published two books, which have earned her the name as 'example mother'.
 She published De geboorte van een moeder and De geboorte van een gezin.
 In 2003 her book De geboorte van een gezin was nominated for the NS Publiekprijs.
 Not only does Deckers write about upbringing, but she also writes children's books, such as De veschrikkelijke ijstaart, De matroos in de doos and Marijn in de woestijn.
 Her second children's novel was adapted into a play in 2007.
 In 2012 she wrote her first romance novel, Alles is zoals het zou moeten zijn.
 This novel was adapted to film in 2020.
-The film Life as It Should Be became the third highest-grossing Dutch film of 2020.
+The film Life as It Should Be won the Golden Film award and became the third highest-grossing Dutch film of 2020.